ansible-collections/ansible-consul/README.md

-After you have reviewed and altered any necessary variables, and created a hosts inventory, basic Consul installation is possible using the included `site.yml` playbook:
+After you have reviewed and altered any necessary variables, and created a host inventory file, basic Consul installation is possible using the included `site.yml` playbook example:

 ```
 ansible-playbook -i hosts site.yml
 ```

-You can also simply pass variables in using the `--extra-vars` option to the `ansible-playbook` command:
+You can also pass variables in using the `--extra-vars` option to the `ansible-playbook` command:

 ```
 ansible-playbook -i hosts site.yml --extra-vars "consul_datacenter=maui"
 ```

+Be aware that for clustering, the included `site.yml` does the following:

+1. Executes consul role (installs Consul and bootstraps cluster)
+2. Reconfigures bootstrap node to run without bootstrap-expect setting
+3. Restarts bootstrap node

 ### Vagrant and VirtualBox